aheald-quadball/us-quadball-rulebook/src/pages/rulebook.md

 If a player is struck by a dodgeball which cannot knock them out, the referee shall call that player “safe” or “clear” unless they otherwise become knocked out.

 A. Players struck by a dodgeball should dismount and begin the knockout procedure immediately (unless the player is a struck beater attempting to catch the live dodgeball).

 i.
 If a player has been struck by a dodgeball, and is not called “safe” or “clear” by an official, then that player is subject to the knockout effect.

-B. If the player dismounts due to being struck by a dodgeball but is then called “safe” or “clear,” the player may remount at an official’s direction and continue play.
+B. If the player dismounts due to being struck by a dodgeball but is then called “safe” or “clear,” the player may remount at an official's direction and continue play.

 i.
-If the player does not quickly remount at the official’s direction, that player must instead complete the knockout procedure.
+If the player does not quickly remount at the official's direction, that player must instead complete the knockout procedure.

 C. If the player fails to begin the knockout procedure immediately, a penalty may apply.

 i.
 If the final call on that dodgeball hit is “safe” or “clear,” play shall continue and no penalty shall apply.

 ii.
 If an official called the player “safe” or “clear” but the call changes to “beat,” the player shall receive no penalty for failing to dismount as long as the player responds to the “beat” call by dismounting.

 iii.
 If no referee called the player “safe” or “clear” and the final call on that dodgeball hit is “beat,” the player shall be considered to be willfully ignoring being knocked out.

 a.
-If the official believes that the player was unaware that the dodgeball touched them, then the official may treat it as an unnoticed knockout (see: *5.3.4.
-Unnoticed Knockout*).
+If the official believes that the player was unaware that the dodgeball touched them, then the official may treat it as an unnoticed knockout (see: *[5.3.4.
+Unnoticed Knockout](#534-unnoticed-knockout)*).

 1\.
-A player’s belief that they are otherwise safe from the dodgeball shall not be taken into consideration when determining any appropriate penalty.
+A player's belief that they are otherwise safe from the dodgeball shall not be taken into consideration when determining any appropriate penalty.

 ⚑ *Yellow Card*—Willfully ignoring being knocked out